XOrRonX/Bomberman-Clone/README.md

 A clone of the game "Bomberman"

 # Important
-### For using this project, please download ZIP file on top.
+### To use this project, please download ZIP file OrRon-Bomberman.zip.

 ## Getting Started